IoanaLivia/IntroductionToRobotics/README.md

 ### Technical Task

-* Use the joystick to control the position ofthe segment and *draw* on the display.
+* Use the joystick to control the position of the segment and *draw* on the display.
 The movement between segments should be natural (meaning they should jump from the current positiononly to neighbors, but without passing through *walls*.

  + State 1 : Default State (also initiated after a button press in State 2)